-While speaking with Ami at the hospital, she reveals she can see the future behind visions of glowing doors of light and predicts that Kitsune will go to District Zero in order to search for Abnormals.
+While speaking with Ami at the hospital, she reveals she can see the future behind visions of glowing doors of light and predicts that Kitsune will go to District Zero in order to search for Grotesques.
 Ami smells of jasmine, and claims that it's the only kind of perfume she can stand to wear.
 She warns Kitsune against going to District Zero as it will "only cause problems for you and your loved ones."
 Before Kitsune can press her on how she knows all this, Ami rushes off to stalk a girl that's just been brought in.
 Ami encourages Kitsune to peep into an examination room, where he sees Ruby and her unusual back wounds.
 Ami's manager comes to take her away, and Kitsune heads back to the office in a cab.

-Against all odds, Ruby jumps in the cab with Kitsune and insists on accompanying him to District Zero - claiming to know Kitsune's true identity as a Baroque Vendor.
+Against all odds, Ruby jumps in the cab with Kitsune and insists on accompanying him to District Zero - claiming to know Kitsune's true identity as a Baroque Salesman.
 Blackmailing him with this info, she tells Kitsune that she has to go to District Zero in order to deliver flowers to the site of her friend's death (Meg).

-The plot is identical to Volume 2 from here, with the two Abnormal encounters and Task saving their lives.
+The plot is identical to Volume 2 from here, with the two Grotesque encounters and Task saving their lives.
 While in the company of the Special Hunters, they discover Ami in District Zero, completely Baroque.
 Ami is taken away by the Special Hunters, while Kitsune sends Ruby home in a cab.
 Before Volume 3 can begin, the plot segways into the "Precognition" chapter of Interludium.
 The events unfold exactly the same way, until Ruby begins informing Kitsune of who Ami is (a celebrity psychic).
 She continues to elaborate that Ami has a twin sister named Asaki, and wonders if the girl who just entered the shop was Asaki and not Ami.
 They decide to head to the TV station in order to investigate.

 At the TV station, Ruby makes the nonsensical conclusion that Ami and Asaki aren't just swapping places with each other, they're literally the same person.
 While Ami is performing a psychic reading on a talk show, she begins screaming about how she "can't see anything beyond the door" and flees from the stage.
 Heading to Ami's dressing room, Kitsune and Ruby find a parcel containing a dead songbird and a note identifying it as "the weight on Maat's scale" (just like in the original story).
 They steal a nearby video cassette, and realize that they need to go to Suzume's place in order to play it (as it's not in standard VCR format).